Menaxerius/NxtDevKit/README.md

 2) Sign the transaction with passphrase

-3) broadcast transaction to local Nxt
+3) broadcast transaction to local /public Nxt API

 # Documentation